Incorporation Lawyers To Incorporate Your Business

-If you run your own business, there may be key advantages to incorporating.
+If you run your own business, several advantages exist to incorporating your business with experienced incorporation lawyers.
 By taking this step you may save yourself money, taxes, liability and more.
 Our experienced business incorporation lawyers in Calgary help clients set up your company correctly the first time.
-Protect yourself and your business today.
-Call 403-225-8810 to learn if incorporation is right for you.
+Take these easy, low costs steps today to protect you and your hard built business today.
+Call 403-225-8810 to learn if incorporation is right for you and your Alberta business.

 What Is Business Incorporation?

-When a business incorporation lawyer establishes your corporation, he or she creates something.
-Incorporating a business creates a legal entity of its own.
+When a business incorporation lawyer establishes your corporation, she or he creates a legal entity.
+Specifically, incorporating a business creates a unique legal entity that exists on its own in its own right.
 It is treated, in law, as an individual.
-This means it can legally contract with others, own property, pay (lower) taxes, and it can be sued.
+This means the business has the legal ability to contract with others, own property, pay (lower) taxes, and it can sue or be sued.
 While normally being sued is negative, in this case it means that you, as an individual owner/shareholder, are protected.
+It offers you personal protection as a legal shield.
 It is only the company that can be sued, except if you do something wrong to attract shareholder liability personally.
 Learn more about the advantages here.

 Incorporation Lawyers Help You Name Your Company

 The laws in Alberta dictate that all corporations include an identifier.
 This identifier indicates that a business name actually legally exists as a corporation.
+A non-incorporated business is prohibited form using these in their names.
 The following are all legal names for incorporated businesses.
 If you want a named company, then you decide which name works for you.
 That said, you must include one of the below in your legal corporation name.
+For example, these include:

 Decide Where To Incorporate Your Business

-Our incorporation lawyers will help you determine the best province to incorporate your business.
-Generally, it is best to incorporate your business in the province where your business is located or where most of the business is done.
-If your company does business in more than one province, then you will need to incorporate in one province and extra-provincial register the company in those other provinces.
+Our incorporation lawyers help you determine the best Canadian province to incorporate your business.
+Sometimes, it makes sense to pick more than one.
+Generally, it is best to incorporate your business in the province where your business is located.
+Alternatively, incorporate where most of your day to day business is done.
+If your company does business in more than one province, then you will need to incorporate in multiple provinces or in one province and then extra-provincial register the company in those other provinces.
 If you are incorporated in another province, then you may need to extra provincially register in Alberta.

-Why Hire A Incorporation Lawyer To Incorporate Your business?
+Why Hire Incorporation Lawyers To Incorporate Your business?

 It is important to incorporate your business properly.
-Several consequences routinely emerge if you fail to do so.
+Going to a registry to incorporate may save you a little money in the very short term, but they cannot give you any legal advice or direction.
+Several consequences routinely emerge if you fail to properly incorporate.
 For example, we see clients impacted in the following ways if they fail to incorporate properly:

 - Costs them money;